How To Choose The Right Dog Beds For Large Dogs

 When it comes to pillow dog beds, they vary in firmness and materials, from cotton and polyester to foam.

-Meanwhile, the Wovenaire core of our Washable & Orthopedic Pet Bed is made of 90% air, and the other 10% is made of a safe, food-grade material called polymer — the same material as yogurt cups.
+Meanwhile, as we mentioned above, the Wovenaire core of our Washable & Orthopedic Pet Bed is made of 90% air, and the other 10% is made of a safe, food-grade material called polymer — the same material as yogurt cups.

 Wovenaire technology was invented in Japan and is now made in the USA.
 How is this unique material made?
 The highest quality food-grade polymer is extruded into a crystal clear pool of water, creating a unique, resilient three-dimensional shape that is 90% air by volume.